R4All/R4All_website/content/books/datasets.md

 [All the datasets (and more) one zip file](https://github.com/R4All/datasets/archive/master.zip).

-We don't any longer distribute datasets for the first edition of *Getting Started with R*.
+Datasets for the first edition of *Getting Started with R* are also contained in that zip file.